Rviewer-Challenges/JbRT05z8iLBNDus9Lk8p/memory-game-app/Comments.md

   - Fetches card data using the `getCards` function.
   - Implements the game logic for revealing and matching cards.
 - **Improvements**:
   - Responsiveness: Ensure the game is responsive and works well on different screen sizes.
+Now the optimal one is more then 1200px.
   - Accessibility: Enhance accessibility features for a better user experience.

 ### CardGrid Component